 - 1. Teach, encourage, and support healthy eating by students. - 2.
 Utilize science and health classes to promote healthy living. - 3.
 Introduce new fruits and vegetables to the students on a regular basis. - 4.
-Promote fruits, vegetables, whole grain products, and low-fat and fat-free dairy products; healthy food preparation methods, and health enhancing nutrition practices. - 5.
-Link with a lunch program, other school food, and nutrition-related community services. - 6.
-Feature an allergy-protected table in the lunchroom and allergy-protected classrooms and Extended Care rooms as needed to ensure safety of all students.
+Promote fruits, vegetables, whole grain products, and low-fat/fat-free dairy products; healthy food preparation methods, and health enhancing nutrition practices. - 5.
+Link with a lunch program such as NSLP, other school food, and nutrition-related community services. - 6.
+SJPS will feature an allergy-protected table in the lunchroom and allergy-protected classrooms and Extended Care rooms as needed to ensure safety of all students. - 7.
+SAW Committee (Student/Staff Activities and Wellness) will meet monthly.